arne-schroppe/dash/README.md

 One important detail is that i/o code is separate from "normal" code in Dash.
-That means that if you'd use `io.print-ln` or any other i/o action somewhere deep down in a function, it will not start printing things on the screen.
+That means that if you'd use `io.print_ln` or any other i/o action somewhere deep down in a function, it will not start printing things on the screen.
 Why is that?
 It's because all those `io` things don't do anything directly.
 Instead they *describe* an action to be performed.
-So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, prints the text 'Hello'".
+So `io.print_ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, prints the text 'Hello'".

 So how are i/o actions executed then?
 They're executed by returning them to the environment.